 As a No Fault Divorce Attorney on Long Island, I see that there is some confusion in much of what has been written in the news about No Fault Divorce in New York State and what the laws may mean to you.
 To help you understand the implications and effects New York State’s No Fault Divorce Laws we’ll answer the most frequently asked questions.
 If your questions are not answered here, please give us a call at 631-923-1910 and we’ll be happy to help.

 How is No Fault Different From the Other “Grounds’ for Divorce on Long Island?

 What Do You Have to Prove to Obtain a No Fault Divorce?

 Are There Any Other Requirements for No Fault Divorce?

 I heard that the Legislature Passed Other New Laws; What Are They?

 In addition to No Fault Divorce, the Legislature passed laws affecting spousal support or maintenance, the payment of counsel and expert fees, and child support.
-These new laws will have a profound effect on how matrimonial matters are handled in New York State.
+These new laws will have a profound effect on how matrimonial matters are handled on Long Island and in New York State.
 In some cases, the monied spouse (the spouse with the greater income) will be required to pay temporary maintenance to the non-monied spouse.
 Additionally, the monied spouse may be required to pay a portion of the non-monied spouses’ attorney’s fees and experts’ fees.

 CALL NOW FOR A FREE CONSULTATION